joakimremler/YRGO_docker/README.md

     $ docker exec -it `CONTAINER ID` bash

 You are now inside your container.
-You can see the output from the loop that is running with:
+You can see the output from the loop that is running inside your container with a cat command:

     $ cat logfile.log

 And open `htop`, the application you installd inside the Dockerfile, by typing `htop`.
 Exit it by pressing `F10`

-## 7. Stop and delete runing container
+## 7. Stop and delete running container

-Before you are complete with this lession you should learn how to stop your running container and remove them.
+Before you are complete with this lession you should [stop](https://docs.docker.com/v17.09/engine/reference/commandline/stop/) your running container and then [remove](https://docs.docker.com/engine/reference/commandline/rm/) it.

 To stop container: